daxcay/ComfyUI-Nexus/README.md

   ![Ngrok Output Example](https://github.com/user-attachments/assets/66f9b4a4-1d63-4756-8d57-64420fdc151a)
   ![Ngrok URL Example](https://github.com/user-attachments/assets/075613e2-d3f0-4a9d-b844-dc06f3c4adf3)

 - "Forwarding" is the Remote Url, Share this url with your peers.

-## 2) Local Wifi/Lan Url:
+## Method 2) Local Wifi/Lan Url:

 ### Using Your IP Address to Host Server